 - Urge to urinate often with only slight dribbling of urine

 Chlamydia can be diagnosed easily by means of a urine test or a swab test of the vagina.
-Chlamydia Blood test are also done to look for anti-chlamydia antibodies.
-Getting tested after a potential exposure is an effective strategy since early diagnosis leads to easy and full cure in vast majority of the cases.
+Chlamydia Blood tests are also done to look for anti-chlamydia antibodies.
+Getting tested after a potential exposure is an effective strategy since early diagnosis leads to an easy and full cure in the vast majority of cases.

-- Proper use of condom during every sexual act
+- Proper use of condoms during every sexual act

 - Knowledge of the STD status of your sex partner

 - Do not switch partners frequently

 - Get screened for STDs regularly